 Finding the minimum information for naturalization records

-To find an individual's place of foreign birth on a naturalization record, you must at least know the individual's full name and approximate date of birth.
+To find an individual's naturalization date on a naturalization record, you must at least know the individual's full name and approximate date of birth.
 If you do not have the minimum information to find a naturalization record, you can either:

 Get help finding some of the minimum information by selecting one of the following items,

-click the Back button at the top of this window to return to the list of other places where you can find a place of foreign birth, or
+click the Back button on your browser to return to the list of other places where you can find an individual's date of naturalization, or

 read the paragraphs below for a few additional tips.